ixla-dev/ixla-docs/webhooks-integration.md

        deactivate c

-       note over p,a: Once chip perso finishes, we tell AIDA to resume the process<br/> invoking the ExternalProcessCompleted Endpoint<br/> with correspnding outcome = Completed,Faulted
+       note over p,a: Notify AIDA when we finished

        alt Chip Perso Succeeded
         p ->> a : Notify Success
         a -->>p : 200 OK
         a -->+j : Resume

-        note right of j: Continue With other Perso Operations<br/> (Laser Engraving, Magnetic stripe write ecc)
+        note right of j: Continue With other Perso Operations

         break If any perso operation fails
             j -->> a: Perso Failed